David Brower becomes the Sierra Club’s first executive director.

 The Sierra Club supports the Save-the-Redwoods League and protests threats to redwoods, which ultimately leads to the establishment of a network of state parks to protect coastal redwoods.

-The Sierra Club successfully opposes proposal for major dams in Yellowstone National Park.
+The Sierra Club successfully opposes a proposal for major dams in Yellowstone National Park.